Hair Glam Pop Metal

 After Black Sabbath’s 1970 debut birthed Heavy Metal into existence, with Deep Purple and Led Zeppelin quickly adding their flavours to the mix, the decade saw many great bands rising on the scene: Judas Priest, Budgie, Uriah Heep, Rainbow, Montrose, and many more.
 However, by the end of the 1970s, three bands would be instrumental in creating a whole new genre of Heavy Metal: KISS, Sweet, and Van Halen.

-KISS and Sweet, as well as the New York Dolls, Alice Cooper, and David Bowie, had gotten the world used to Heavy Rock in fancy dress, but it was Van Halen’s 1978 debut album that pushed it over the edge and influenced a new generation of artists into creating what would become Glam Metal.
+KISS and Sweet, as well as the New York Dolls, Alice Cooper, and David Bowie, had gotten the world used to Heavy Rock in fancy dress, but Van Halen’s 1978 debut album pushed it over the edge and influenced a new generation of artists into creating what would become Glam Metal.

 The first wave of Glam (1981 – 1984)

-Hollywood, USA, 1981 – four men are debating a name for their brand new band, promising a new sound never heard before.
+Hollywood, USA, 1981—Four men are debating a name for their brand new band, promising a new sound never heard before.
 After considering some options, they found the perfect name: Mötley Crüe.

-California proved to be a hotbed of Glam Metal bands because soon after bands like Dokken, Night Ranger, and Quiet Riot (sporting later Ozzy guitarist Randy Rhoads) burst onto the scene.
+California proved to be a hotbed of Glam Metal bands because soon after, bands like Dokken, Night Ranger, and Quiet Riot (sporting later Ozzy guitarist Randy Rhoads) burst onto the scene.

 At the same time, on the east coast of the US, another band had been touring the club scene for a while and were ready to record their first proper album.
 Their sound was heavy, their look as outrageous as Mötley Crüe’s.
 Their name: Twisted Sister.